Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Subradiance using transverse phase gradients

 \section{Subradiance using transverse phase gradients}

-While in practice individual phase imprinting on the sub-wavelength scale is not a trivial task, we present an implementation using 1D or 2D ensembles transversely placed in the center of a cavity, in the focal point of a higher order TEM mode.
+While, in practice, individual phase imprinting on the subwavelength scale is not a trivial task, we present a theoretical illustration using 1D or 2D ensembles transversely placed in the center of a cavity, in the focal point of a higher order TEM mode.
 In the plane of the emitters, the field profile of a Gaussian-Hermite mode of order $m,n$ is $f\left(x,y\right)= A_{mn} H_m\left(\sqrt{2}x/w\right)H_n\left(\sqrt{2}y/w\right)e^{-(x^2 + y^2)/w^2}$.
-Here $H_n(x)$ is the $n$-th Hermite polynomial, $w$ is the beam waist and $A_{mn}=\sqrt{2/(\pi 2^{(m+n)}m!n!)}$.
+Here, $H_n(x)$ is the $n$th Hermite polynomial, $w$ is the waist of the beam in the center of the cavity assuming a perfectly symmetric cavity and $A_{mn}=\sqrt{2/(\pi 2^{(m+n)}m!n!)}$.
 Higher order TEM modes exhibit multiple extrema of opposite signs in the transverse profile.
 For a sufficiently small $w$ (of the order of $\lambda\ts{e}$), adjacent extrema can be closely spaced (for a TEM$\ts{m0}$ mode around $w/\sqrt{m}$) resulting in the desired coupling asymmetry.
-We illustrate the phase imprinting mechanism for a chain illuminated by a transverse TEM$\ts{m0}$ with increasing $m$ in~\fref{fig4}a.
-While for small $m$ the cooperativity decreases (owing to a decrease in $|\mathbf{G}|$), at higher $m$ the alternating field phases are partially addressing asymmetric collective states of high robustness resulting in a considerably enhanced cooperativity.
-The very sharp cavity response for a fixed mode $m=21$ is shown in~\fref{fig4}b,c in comparison to the modest results expected for a TEM$_{00}$ illumination.
-We have moreover numerically investigated 2D geometries as well and found for example in the case of a $3\times3$ square array with $d= 0.2\lambda\ts{e}=w$ and $g=\kappa/20=2\gamma$ (as depicted in~\fref{fig1}) an enhancement of cooperativity from the bare value $Ng^2/\gamma = 0.9$ to $C\ts{eff}\approx 80.1$.
+Note that, in reality, owing to the diffraction limit, optical cavities might not be stable under high transverse mode operation, in which case, an alternative stability regime has to be found.\\ We illustrate the phase imprinting mechanism for a chain illuminated by a TEM$\ts{m0}$ mode with increasing $m$ in~\fref{fig4}(a), where now $g$ is the coupling strength in the center of the $\text{TEM}_{00}$ mode.
+While, for small $m$, the effective cooperativity decreases (owing to a decrease in $|\mathbf{G}|$), at higher $m$ the alternating field phases are partially addressing asymmetric collective states of high robustness resulting in a considerably enhanced effective cooperativity.
+The very sharp cavity response for a fixed mode $m=21$ is shown in Figs.~\ref{fig4}(b) and \ref{fig4}(c) in comparison to the modest results expected for a TEM$_{00}$ illumination.
+Moreover, we have numerically investigated 2D geometries as well and found, for example, in the case of a $3\times3$ square array with $d= 0.2\lambda\ts{e}=w$ and $g=\kappa/20=2\gamma$ (as depicted in~\fref{fig1}), an enhancement of effective cooperativity from the bare value $Ng^2/(\kappa\gamma) = 0.9$ to $C\ts{eff}\approx 80.1$.